frederickszk/LRNet/README.md

 # LRNet
 Landmark Recurrent Network: An efficient and robust framwork for Deepfakes detection
-> The implementation for paper: **Improving the Efficiency and Robustness for Deepfakes Detection Through Precise Geometric Features (CVPR2021)**.
+> The implementation for paper: **Improving the Efficiency and Robustness for Deepfakes Detection through Precise Geometric Features (CVPR2021)**.

 # Description